cvra/cvra.github.io/_posts/2016-06-26-goldorak-post-mortem.md

 - ROS visualisation tools are very useful but tend to crash sometimes which is kind of frustrating (but it doesn't matter since processes are decoupled).
 - Smach is a cool library for writing a state machine for your strategy but its viewer crashes all the time.
 - There is a nice framework to write tests with ROS nodes but the feedback loop is too long to use effectively for Test Driver Development.
-- We didn't manage to cross-compiling ROS packages to ARM which slowed our development as we approached the contest and the changes were only testable on the real hardware.
+- We didn't manage to cross-compile ROS packages to ARM which slowed down our development as we approached the contest and the changes were only testable on the real hardware.
 - We lacked thorough testing due to delays in manufacturing and assembly of the robot and very long feedback loops between two tests on the robot.
-- Having a computer on board your robot for Eurobot is nice for CPU hungry computation, but don't use a microcomputer such as the BeagleBone Black or the Raspberry Pi because it provides the worst of both worlds: it comes with an OS which means state, long boot time.
+- Having a computer on board your robot for Eurobot is nice for CPU hungry computation, but don't use a microcomputer such as the BeagleBone Black or the Raspberry Pi because it provides the worst of both worlds: it comes with an OS which means state (MR: what?), long boot time.
 And it's not as simple to use IO as it is on a microcontroller (you need to setup the device tree overlays and use sudo)
 - Keep your stack as simple as your application requires
 - We are going to use a microcontroller board as master on our robots.
-That doesn't mean we won't use an onboard computer, just that it won't be a critical component in the robot.
+That doesn't mean we won't use an onboard computer, just that it will be a slave and won't be a critical component of the robot.